braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/set_up.md

 ## Restriction

-you can also choose to restrict the members of your organization to sign-in with either google sso or saml sso. in order to enable, go to `company settings` > `security settings` and select `restrict single sign-on`.
+you can also choose to restrict the members of your organization to sign-in with either google sso or saml sso. in order to enable, go to **Company Settings** > **Security Settings** and select **Restrict Single Sign-On**.

 ![SSO Restriction]({% image_buster /assets/img/sso3.png %})